threefoldtech/nnc/readme.md

 ## Operation

 `nnc` listens on a certain listen address (ip, port) and accept connections.
-Once a connection is received the traffic is copied to a destination `--target` address.
-But target is dialed up from a different namespace than the network namespace nnc was started into
+Once a connection is received the traffic is redirected to a destination `--target` address.
+But target is dialed up from a different namespace than the network namespace nnc was started in

 The idea behind `nnc` is that it start listening first in the source `namesapce` (this can be the host namespace).
 To start in a different namespace you can always use the `ip netns exec <ns> nnc ...`

 Once `nnc` successfully bind to the listening socket, it switches to the target namespace (provided by the `--namespace` flag).
-The any incoming connections from the `public` namespace can be redirected to the `--target` address that is reachable from the private namespace.
+Then any incoming connections from the `public` namespace can be redirected to the `--target` address that is reachable from the private namespace.

 ## Example